SSH Access

 ## Configure the SSH server on the host

-For both Option 1 and Option 2, the host’s SSH server must trust the Pangolin CA and use the auth daemon to resolve principals.
-Do the following on **every** host that will accept Pangolin SSH (the host running Newt in Option 1, or each host running the external auth daemon in Option 2).
+For automated provisioning, the host's SSH server must trust the Pangolin CA and use the auth daemon to resolve principals.
+Do the following on **every** host that will accept Pangolin SSH.

 ### 1. Update `sshd_config`